-Note: If pilot goes out, repeat steps 4 through 8.
+Note: If pilot goes out, repeat steps 4 through 8, pages 15 and 16.

-- Slightly push in and turn control knob counterclockwise to the ON position. - 10.
-Wait one minute and switch selector switch to the ON position to light burner.
-Note: AUTO is only functional when using GWMT1 or GWMS2 optional accessories. - 11.
+- 9. Slightly push in and turn control knob counterclockwise to the ON position. - 10.
+Wait one minute and switch selector switch to the ON position to light burners. - 11.
 Set flame adjustment knob to any level between HI and LO.

-A CAUTION: Do not try to adjust heating levels by using the manual shutoff valve.
+CAUTION: Do not try to adjust heating levels by using the equipment shutoff valve.